 My Students are Beginner or Intermediate…will These Lesson Plans Work?

 If you don’t teach advanced ESL lessons, you may wonder whether or not these lesson plans will work for you.
 In reality, many of the students I taught in South Korea were more at an intermediate level, and these lesson plans worked well for them.
 You may have to give a little bit more time for reading, and a little bit more support for things like grammar and vocabulary, or discussion time, but they should still work well.

 However, for beginners, you’ll want to consider other options.
 The readings alone would take a beginner an entire class (or two) to get through!
 There’s just too much in the way of complicated grammar and vocabulary, that requires basic working knowledge in both these areas.

 Of course, use your discretion and adapt these lesson plans according to the needs of your students.

-How Do I Plan a TEFL Conversation Lesson?
+How Do I Plan an Advanced TEFL Conversation Lesson?

 If you are a little bit shaky on the lesson planning, not to worry, many TEFL teachers are until they get a bit of practice, or take a course like the CELTA.

 An ESL conversation lesson plan has a few basic steps in, including the following: